Skip to content

 • Acting for a large corporate group seeking to obtain anti-suit relief overseas in view of an intended restructuring to enable the investigation of fraud claims worth in excess of US$4.5Bn.

-Acting for a leading aeronautical company in its multi-£m disputes (leading to multiple LCIA arbitrations) with a sub-contractor relating to the manufacture of aircraft parts (with Steven Thompson KC).
+• Acting for a leading aeronautical company in its multi-£m disputes (leading to multiple LCIA arbitrations) with a sub-contractor relating to the manufacture of aircraft parts (with Steven Thompson KC).

-• Instructed by a Claimant in an offshore aviation dispute seeking compensation for breach of fiduciary duties (including making secret profits) arising out of an agency relationship.
+• Instructed by a claimant in an offshore aviation dispute seeking compensation for breach of fiduciary duties (including making secret profits) arising out of an agency relationship.

 • Acting for litigation funders as assignees of claims against company directors and their associates concerning the misappropriation or misuse of company fund and unlawful dividends.

-• Acting as English Counsel alongside Jersey Advocates in an application for a proprietary injunction in relation to proceedings brought by a former employee and member of an offshore financial group and its other members concerning the latter’s attempts to prevent the Claimant from receiving his due distributions from a particular fund.
+• Acting as English counsel alongside Jersey Advocates in an application for a proprietary injunction in relation to proceedings brought by a former employee and member of an offshore financial group and its other members concerning the latter’s attempts to prevent the claimant from receiving his due distributions from a particular fund.

-• Societe Generale v Goldas Kuyumculuk Sanayi Ithalat Ihracat AS & Ors [2019] 1 WLR 346 (Court of Appeal); [2017] EWHC 667 (Comm) – Successfully obtaining orders striking out claims worth $½Bn, discharging world-wide freezing orders and, at first instance, obtaining an inquiry as to damages for the Defendant gold trading and manufacturing companies companies.
+• Societe Generale v Goldas Kuyumculuk Sanayi Ithalat Ihracat AS & Ors [2019] 1 WLR 346 (Court of Appeal); [2017] EWHC 667 (Comm) – Successfully obtaining orders striking out claims worth $½Bn, discharging world-wide freezing orders and, at first instance, obtaining an inquiry as to damages for the defendant gold trading and manufacturing companies companies.
 The subsequent Court of Appeal decision is a leading authority on alternative and dispensation of service and abuse of process (with Stephen Moverley Smith KC).

 • Acting for a care home provider in a dispute over a relational (30yr) contract with a local authority (with Edward Cumming KC).

-• Acting for a talent management agency in relation to a claim for breach of contract against a well- known reality TV personality, the latter having left the agency without notice for another agency.
-Ford v Williams [2018] EWHC 3172 (Comm) – Acting for the defendant in a successful application to vary a proprietary injunction to permit funds to be raised for legal expenses.
+• Ford v Williams [2018] EWHC 3172 (Comm) – Acting for the defendant in a successful application to vary a proprietary injunction to permit funds to be raised for legal expenses.
 Hugh was subsequently instructed for the same party in a dispute concerning the terms of a settlement agreement reached in the original proceedings.

-• O’Keefe & Anr v Caner & Ors (Chancery Division) – [2017] EWHC 1105 (Ch). – Acting for offshore directors and a corporate services provider in claims and Insolvency Act applications by two Jersey companies and their liquidators in relation to allegedly wrongful payments from the companies of c. €34m.
+• O’Keefe & Anr v Caner & Ors (Chancery Division) [2017] EWHC 1105 (Ch) – Acting for offshore directors and a corporate services provider in claims and Insolvency Act applications by two Jersey companies and their liquidators in relation to allegedly wrongful payments from the companies of c. €34m.
 A 6-day preliminary issue trial concerned a previously undecided issue of Jersey prescription law (with Terence Mowschenson KC and Nicole Langlois).

 • Acting for a Panamanian company in contested winding up proceedings (and an ensuring LCIA arbitration) in the British Virgin Islands concerning a $750m dispute over a joint venture company incorporated to invest in Nigerian Oil entities (with Stephen Moverley Smith KC).